Every employee should love their industry as much as the average real estate agent.

 Agents don’t just drive past a “for sale” home and wonder what lurks behind that screen door.
 With interested clients in tow, agents spend most of their time exploring properties.

-If the idea of looking at houses all day long doesn’t excite you, real estate definitely isn’t the field for you.
+If the idea of looking at houses all day long and guiding clients through their options of best places to live doesn’t excite you, real estate definitely isn’t the field for you.

 But for those whose dreams are populated by picket fences, leaded windows, French doors and soaking tubs, working in real estate is an unbelievable thrill.
 Getting up close and personal with beautiful (and even not-so-beautiful) homes every day is a perk that most real estate agents never tire of.